-If you’re spending time in Bristol over Christmas, one of the best ways to get into the spirit of the season is to attend a Bristol Cathedral carol concert.
+If you’re spending time in Bristol over Christmas, one of the best ways to get into the season’s spirit is to attend a Bristol Cathedral carol concert.
 These are open to all and are generally free.
 The beautiful cathedral building dates back to the 12th century, and a carol concert is a wonderful way to see its interior!

 #3 Visit one of the many museums

 When the colder weather sets in, museums are the place to go.
-Luckily, in Bristol, there are plenty of fascinating museums, many of which are free!
+Luckily, there are plenty of fascinating museums in Bristol, many of which are free!

 If you’re looking for ideas, try the following:

-- The SS Great Britain, which is a restored ship that was once the world’s most luxurious liner.
+- The SS Great Britain is a restored ship once the world’s most luxurious liner.
 Here, you can learn about emigration to Australia and the USA and the engineering marvel that was Isambard Kingdom Brunel.
 The SS Great Britain costs £19 to enter, but it’s well worth it – plus, your ticket is valid for a year.

-- The M Shed, which is a free museum focusing on Bristol’s culture and history.
+- The M Shed is a free museum focusing on Bristol’s culture and history.

-- The Bristol Museum, which contains exhibitions about Bristol, the South West, and the world around.
+- The Bristol Museum contains exhibitions about Bristol, the South West, and the world around it.
 Popular exhibits include one on Ancient Egyptians and a South West Wildlife display.

-- The Georgian Museum, which replicates a Bristolian house during the Georgian era.
+- The Georgian Museum replicates a Bristolian house during the Georgian era.